Burdick, Kansas Main Street, courtesy Google Maps.

 In 1889, the Lutherans built a church, and Mission Friends soon did the same.
 A Methodist church was organized in 1892, and its parishioners also built a church.

 In the fall of 1889, Edwin Perrson, Burdick’s first postmaster, opened a store where Gary Hageburg now has his meat market.
-Many businesses were established during the next 35 years, including two mercantile stores, a drug store, a grocery store, a hat shop and a millinery store, doctor and dentist offices, restaurants, and a harness store.
+During the next 35 years, many businesses were established, including two mercantile stores, a drug store, a grocery store, a hat shop and a millinery store, doctor and dentist offices, restaurants, and a harness store.
 A school was also built a little west of the town.

 During the first two decades of the 20th century, Burdick attracted large crowds for rodeos, fairs, baseball games, displays of farm products, and other entertainment.